Costa Rica at the 2020 Summer Olympics

 Costa Rica competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's sixteenth appearance at the Summer Olympics, since its debut in 1936.
+Costa Rica failed to win any medal for the fifth consecutive Olympics.

 Competitors

 The following is the list of number of competitors participating in the Games:

 Athletics

 Costa Rican athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):